One of the first questions when learning Ash: where should you put side effects?

 end

-The double execution pattern
+The around callback pattern

 change around_action(fn changeset, callback ->